oneapi-src/oneAPI-samples/.repo-tools/Docs_Automation/README.md

 ## Description

 Adding automation for development of various documents, this will elimate making multiple changes per release cycle, effectively making the process less error prone.
+Tool currently works on Windows* only.

 ## Running the tool
 	1. Update your fork to latest from oneapi-src/oneAPI-samples
 	2. Create a branch ex: (New Docs2021.4)to hold the new docs changes
 	3. Switch Branch navigate to the new Branch
 	4. Update guids.json and content.json as appropriate
-	4. Navigate to oneAPI-samples/.repo-tools/Docs_Automation/
-	5. run create_docs.py
+	5. From the root of the repo, run .repo-tools/Docs_Automation/create_docs.py
 	6. This will generate the three files in the repo root.
-CODESMPLESLIST.md, CHNGELOGS.md, REDME.md
+CODESMPLESLIST.md, CHNGELOGS.md, README.md

 ## File List
 |Files |location|Descriptions|